 Because tweets are limited to 140 characters, Twitter is an easy way to pick up the latest engineering top news and headlines.
 And by following the tweets of industry leaders, you can get quick insight into what’s trending in the product design and engineering twittersphere.

-Here are six Twitter profiles that tweet interesting engineering content every day:
+Here are seven Twitter profiles that tweet interesting engineering content every day:

 Open source sites are a great place for open collaboration and learning.
 The leader in open source design is Arduino, which has a website that encourages social networking through its blog, a publicly editable Wiki and a forum where you can post questions and share experiences.